 In fact, the official inflation figures are manipulated downward through various tricks in the calculation method.
 This is done because a high official inflation figure is in several ways disadvantageous for the government.
 Ever since the gold standard was abandoned, the true inflation has become such that governments feel the need to hide it, hence the downward manipulation.
 The true inflation lies somewhere between the official inflation and the long-term return on equities (shares); the latter is estimated to be between 7 and 10 % per year in the developed countries, depending on which source one consults.
 For clarity, the true inflation will, as a result of the constant trade in shares, be naturally incorporated in the stock prices and dividends, together with the possible real increase in value of the companies.
 Therefore the long-term return on shares will at least match the true inflation (unless the real value of the companies goes down in the long term, in which case the true inflation is higher than the return on equities).

 They are not, because the entity that issues the bonds is the same that has the power to create unlimited money out of nothing and thus cause any desired degree of inflation.
 This is a conflict of interest.
-When a government obligation is redeemed, its value is generally less than when it was purchased, and it is the government itself that determines how much less.
-In addition, government bonds are never truly redeemed to begin with, but "rolled over" by issuing new ones; a pyramid scheme that would be highly illegal in many countries if anyone else than the government did it.
+When a government obligation is redeemed, its value is generally less than when it was purchased, and it is the central bank itself that determines how much less.
+In addition, government bonds are never truly redeemed to begin with, but "rolled over" by issuing new ones; a pyramid scheme that would be highly illegal in most countries if anyone else than the central bank did it.
 If the public fully understood this, it would become instantly impossible for any government to borrow money.

 No, only the price is volatile, while the value remains the same.
 When the price of gold is $ 1300 per ounce, the value of the dollar is 1/1300 ounce of gold.
 It is the value of money that is volatile, not that of the commodity.

 This is not so, because (1) the price of gold can be set so as to allow growth, and (2) there are other commodities besides gold that can be included in the standard.
 The only thing that matters is that the growth of the amount of money in the economy does not exceed the growth of the amount of value in the economy.
 Linking money to value, and the increase of money to the increase of value, is the only way to achieve this goal.
 This linking is what a gold standard helps to enforce.
-With fiat money, that link is conspicuously absent.
+With fiat money, that link is conspicuously absent, and some insist on calling fiat money "currency" rather than "money" for that reason.

-No, only fiat money is debt.
-Money with an intrinsic value, such as coins of gold or silver, is not debt.
-Defenders of fiat money want the public to believe that fiat money is the only money, because fiat money allows those in power to easily confiscate value possessed by citizens (by means of inflation).
+No, only fiat money rests on agreement.
+Money with an intrinsic value, such as (coins of) gold or silver, does not rest on agreement and is not debt.
+Some make the distinction between money (intrinsic value) and currency (rests on agreement).
+Defenders of fiat money want the public to believe that fiat money is the only money, because fiat money allows those in power to easily confiscate value possessed or produced by citizens (by means of inflation).

 Economic growth is not always good; all resources are finite, and the ecology humans live in allows growth only up to a certain size, no matter how technology advances.
 The number of humans and size of economic production are bound by natural constraints.
 And even within those constraints, growth is only good insofar it is growth of real value.
 Empty growth, as in people consuming more than they need, and especially when this overconsumption takes place with money that is not their own but borrowed, is always bad.
 The reason for spreading the lie that economic growth is always good is that in a growing, inflated economy it is easy for leeches to make money without being productive, without creating value.